viknsagit/Telegram.Bot.AttributeCommands/README.md

 ## Exception Handling

-When using the `Telegram.Bot.AttributeCommands` library, handle exceptions to ensure a smooth user experience.
+When using the **Telegram.Bot.AttributeCommands** library, handle exceptions to provide a smooth user experience.
 Catch `CommandNotFoundException` and `CommandExistsException` exceptions as needed.

 ---

-This comprehensive documentation covers the `Telegram.Bot.AttributeCommands` library, including its custom attributes and exceptions.
+This comprehensive documentation covers the **Telegram.Bot.AttributeCommands** library, including its custom attributes and exceptions.
 For more detailed information and usage scenarios, refer to the library's source code and comments.

-Please note that this documentation is provided for informational purposes and may require adjustments based on the specific implementation of your project.
+Please note that this documentation is provided for informational purposes.